vmware/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `instance_flavor` - Instance/flavor name for se instance.
 * `instance_flavor_info` - Additional information associated with instance_flavor.
 Field introduced in 20.1.1.
 * `iptables` - Iptable rules.
 Maximum of 128 items allowed.
+* `kni_allowed_server_ports` - Port ranges for any servers running in inband linuxserver clouds.
+Field introduced in 21.1.3.
 * `l7_conns_per_core` - Number of l7 connections that can be cached per core.
 Field introduced in 21.1.1.
 * `l7_resvd_listen_conns_per_core` - Number of reserved l7 listener connections per core.
 Field introduced in 21.1.1.
 * `labels` - Labels associated with this se group.
 Field introduced in 20.1.1.
 Maximum of 1 items allowed.